JustinChu/STAT545A_MovieStats/makeMovieLensPlots.md

 ### Testing out emdedding images

-Testing out emdedding of image:
+Testing out emdedding of image.
+It seems to work, but formatting is not exactly the same.
 ![last heatmap](figure/Heatmap2.png)

 ### Acknowledgements: